JuanMa894/VGames-rec-system/README.md

 ***

 ## Data undestanding and Preparation
-To build a recommendation system, I used a dataset containing reviews from over 112,000 customers on more than 7,000 different video game related items, for a total of over 140,000 reviews collected from Amazon, covering the period from 2006 to 2015.
+To build a recommendation system, I used a dataset containing over 140,000 reviews from approximately 112,000 customers and more than 7,000 different video-game items.
+It was collected from Amazon, and all reviews use the 1-5 starts rating system.
+The time frame of the dataset ranges from 2006 to 2015.

 To prepare the dataset, I used the pandas library in Python to perform initial exploration and cleaning.
-This included dropping any non-game items such as subscription services, DLCs, or virtual currency, and grouping items by name by deleting any necessary substrings.
-I then loaded the data in a new format for use with the surprise library and performed a train-test split to prepare it for modeling
+This included dropping any non-game items such as subscription services, DLCs and virtual currency.
+After that, i grouped items by name by deleting any necessary substrings, then loaded the necessary features, including `customer_id`, `game_title` and `rating`, into a new format for use with the surprise library, and performed a train-test split to prepare the data for modeling.

 You can find the dataset i used on kaggle [here](https://www.kaggle.com/datasets/cynthiarempel/amazon-us-customer-reviews-dataset?select=amazon_reviews_us_Digital_Video_Games_v1_00.tsv)
 ***